 However these strengths are also viewed by others as weaknesses.
 Examples include hanging on to staff out of loyalty rather than because they are right for the business or the role at that time.
 As a result they may find it more difficult than other businesses to introduce and assimilate new talent.

 With personal relationships being key to many family businesses, many acknowledge they are too dependent on too few key members of staff.
-Others are too dependent on too few key client and customer relationships or key supplier relationships, putting constraints on their potential growth.
+Others are too dependent on too few key client and customers too.